DasithEdirisinghe/weaviate_doc/README.md

 ![Higle-level Architecture](https://github.com/DasithEdirisinghe/weaviate_doc/blob/main/img/high-level-weaviate.png)

 Refer [this](https://weaviate.io/developers/weaviate/current/architecture/index.html) for more details regarding the architecture.
+You could find information related to,
+- How weaviate store data
+- How an inverted index, a vector index and an object store interact with each other
+- Learn how combining an HNSW with an inverted index
+- ways to scale weaviate
+- planning the resources
+- Weaviate Modules
+- Role of REST and GraphQL APIs,  etc.

 I ll walk through the weaviate modules which enables additional functionalities to the vector native database.